gkobilansky/headline-tester/docs/widget.md

   page.
 - Future phases will replace the demo token with domain-scoped validation and extend the control channel (e.g. structured configuration, context payloads).

+## 5. Start a Headline Test from the Chat

+Opening the widget now drops visitors into the chat stream first.
+The headline editor panel appears once an admin clicks **I want to start a new headline test**, keeping the headline controls colocated with the rest of the conversation.
+The chat automatically reveals the editor after the first headline update succeeds or fails, so admins always see status feedback without losing their place in the transcript.